 Iraq is a country whose museums have stolen and stolen the largest number of archaeological artifacts - 3100.
 How do they celebrate the International Museum Day every year, when vandalism and looting reign around?
 Islamic monuments in Syria were not saved, the shrines of the prophet Muhammad's ascetics were blown up by members of the IGIL group (banned in the Russian Federation - ed.).
 Since 2011, Syrian monuments and museums, especially the museums of Hama, are constantly being destroyed and robbed.

-The idea of creating a world day of enlightenment and preservation of historical, cultural values and artifacts of the museum was proposed in 1977 at the general conference of ICOM (the conference of the International Council of Museums - approx. Ed.), Supported by UNESCO.
+The idea of creating a world day of education and preservation of historical, cultural values and artifacts of the museum was proposed in 1977 at the general conference of the International Council of Museums (ICOM) supported by UNESCO.
 It was suggested every year to choose a specific topic dedicated to issues of museum activity.
-It seems that the most appropriate theme, which united all countries during the celebration of the International Museum Day, is the "destruction, devastation, theft and robbery" of museums and monuments that have been going on for the last two decades.
+It seems that the most appropriate theme, which united all countries during the celebration of the International Day of Museums, is the "destruction, devastation, theft and robbery" of museums and monuments that have been going on for the last two decades.
 It all began with the invasion of Iraq in 2003, which is now considered the country most affected by the destruction and theft of museum values.
 In addition, it is this time is the worst period in the history of the country.
-8 April 2003 year was the last working day for the Iraqi national "Baghdad Museum", because it was then that the Iraqi army collided with the forces of the United States in this historic place, making it an easy prey for marauders and thieves.
-For four days, gangs specializing in the theft of antiques, devastated the museum, leaving only large obelisks and statues, which because of their weight could not be stolen.
+8 April 2003 year was the last working day for the Iraqi national "Baghdad Museum", because it was then that the Iraqi army collided with the forces of the United States in this historic place, making it easy prey for looters and thieves.
+For four days, gangs specializing in the theft of antique objects, devastated the museum, leaving only large obelisks and statues, which because of their weight could not be stolen.

 Museums of Iraq

 Marauders looted archaeological repositories, stole about 3100 artifacts, but 3000 of them were later returned to the museum.
 The situation of works of art was not better.
-A statue of the Sumerian King Eanatum of Lagash State was stolen, which dates back to 4400 years (Eanatum ruled around 2450-2425 - approx. Ed.).
-It's amazing that the US has returned this historic value.
+A statue of the Sumerian King Eanatum of the Lagash State was stolen, which dates back to 4400 years (Eanatum ruled around 2450-2425 - ed.).
+Surprisingly, the US has regained this historic value.
 The most interesting of the stolen exhibits is the original guitar of the Ur Dynasty, made under the reign of Queen Puabi in 2450 BC.
 It is the main key for creating all string instruments.
-Later, her strings were returned, but thieves stole gold, with which the instrument was inlaid.
+Later, her strings were returned, but the thieves stole gold, with which the instrument was encrusted.

 IGIL blows up the "Shrine of the Forty" and the "Green Church" in the governorate of Salah-ed-din

 Years go by, and robberies remain.
-Now the marauders gave way to the terrorist group IGIL (banned in the Russian Federation - approx. Ed.), Which continues to plunder the museums of Iraq.
+Now the looters have given way to the IGIL terrorist group (which is banned in the Russian Federation - ed.), Which continues to loot the museums of Iraq.
 In June 2014, just a few days after this Igil captured Mosul, the statue of Abu Tammam, the author of the collection of poems "Hamas", was destroyed.
-At the end of September 2014 year in the city of Tikrit was blown up "Shrine of the Magpie", in which were buried the remains of 40 soldiers of the army of caliph Umar ibn al-Khattab, who fought around 638 for Madain.
-In 2014, the "Green Church" was erased from the face of the earth, built around 1300 in Tikrit, the largest city in the Salah-ed-din governorate in northern Baghdad.
+At the end of September 2014, a "Sanctuary of the Forty" was blown up in the city of Tikrit, where the remains of 40 soldiers of the army of the caliph Umar ibn al-Khattab, who fought around 638 for Madin, were buried.
+In 2014, the "Green Church" was erased from the face of the earth, built around 1300 in Tikrit, the largest city in the Salah ed-din governorate in northern Baghdad.
 In addition, in the same 2014 the historical monument was destroyed - the Sultan of Weiss Mosque, located in the center of Mosul.